nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Preconditions**: TalentSG has been launched, and the recruiter is logged into the application.

 **Main Success Scenario**:
-1. Recruiter requests to exit TalentSG.
-2. Recruiter clicks the exit button.
+1. Recruiter inputs the exit command
-3. TalentSG confirms that the command is valid and exits the application
+2. TalentSG confirms that the command is valid and exits the application

 ### Non-Functional Requirements